GJSBRT/whmcs-discord-connection/readme.md

 # WHMCS Discord Connection

+## Maybe works
+I don't have access to WHMCS anymore, here are some changes that may work

 This will let paying customers get a Discord role by going to /discord.php.
 I will not be providing support for this repository.